 There are also opportunities for short-term employment across regional Victoria.
 A good source to find out about harvest work is the federal government's Harvest Trail website.

 Longer term, there are often positions available in the banking, finance, nursing, hospitality and teaching sectors, as well as opportunities for call centre and nanny work.
-Key employment websites include: Job Capital, GN Connections, Adzuna and Seek.
+Key employment websites include Adzuna and Seek.

-Numerous Melbourne hostels have in-house staff and services to assist with finding work.
-See hostel accommodation in Melbourne.
+Many Melbourne hostels have in-house staff and services to assist with finding work.

-The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work, however most courses are relatively short and inexpensive.
-Be sure to check with your employer before you start a course, always make sure it's valid for the Australian state in which you want to work.
-For more information on training courses, visit Edway Training.
+The majority of hospitality and construction jobs in Australia require the completion of a course prior to commencing work; however, most courses are relatively short and inexpensive.
+Be sure to check with your employer before you start a course; always make sure it's valid for the Australian state in which you want to work.

 How to go about it

-As terms and conditions often change visit the Department of Immigration and Border Protection website for up-to-date information and directions for applicants.
+Terms and conditions often change.
+Visit the Australian Government's Department of Home Affairs website for up-to-date information and directions for applicants.

 Unable to get data